Hi, I’m Mara

 About this blog

 The Mother of all Trips is part travelogue, part memoir, part meditation on motherhood, with just a dash of how-to.
-I share stories about trips I’ve taken with my children and those I hope to take.
-My goal is always to entertain and inspire; along the way I hope I offer some wisdom and insight that you’ll find useful.
-And most of all, I hope it’s a lot of fun to read (and that maybe the pictures are nice to look at too.)
+I write about trips I’ve taken with my children and those I hope to take.
+My goal is always to entertain and inspire.
+I hope it’s a lot of fun to read (and that maybe the pictures are nice to look at too).

 First time here?